 While the previous crimes represent some of the most common, there are many other actions that constitute a weapon crime in Colorado.
 Regardless of the actual offense, all weapons crimes carry the possibility of serious penalties like jail or prison time, fines, probation, and a permanent criminal record.
 To learn more about any charge related to a weapon that you are up against, get in touch with our office as soon as possible.

-Top Denver Weapons Lawyer Jeff Weeden Can Help with Your Weapons Charge – If You Get in Touch
+Top Denver Weapons Lawyer Jeff Weeden Helps With Weapons Charges

 When it comes to weapon charges in Colorado, time is of the essence.
 The sooner you speak to a lawyer, the sooner you can begin gathering evidence, witnesses, and expert opinions to start building your weapons crime defense.
 No matter the circumstances surrounding your weapons charges, only a strong, aggressive defense can protect your rights.